elusivecodes/FyreORM/README.md

 - `$options` is an array containing entity options.
     - `associated` is an array containing the relationships to parse, and will default to *null*.
     - `parse` is a boolean indicating whether to parse user data, and will default to *true*.
+    - `events` is a boolean indicating whether to trigger model/behavior events, and will default to *true*.
     - `validate` is a boolean indicating whether to validate user data, and will default to *true*.
     - `clean` is a boolean indicating whether to clean the entity, and will default to *false*.
     - `new` is a boolean indicating whether to mark the entity as new, and will default to *null*.